 (3) The classroom shall:

-(a) Comfortably accommodate students and instructors and have sufficient space to contain tables and chairs or desks for all students.
-The "Juvenile Driver Improvement Program" cannot be taught in the same classroom at the same time that the "Adult Remedial Driving Course" is conducted.
+(a) Comfortably accommodate students and instructors and have sufficient space to contain tables and chairs or desks for all students;

-(d) Have available for student use within its facility a clean and functional restroom.
+(d) Have available for student use within its facility a clean and functional restroom; and

 (e) Conform to all federal, state and local fire, building and safety regulations.

-(1) The requirements in this rule apply to authorizing officials, course managers and instructors instructing students participating in a remedial driving course.
+(2) The requirements in this rule apply to authorizing officials, course managers, chief instructors, advanced skills instructors and instructors instructing students participating in a remedial driving course.
 Instruction of individuals in remedial driving courses shall conform to this rule.

 (b) No radios, cell phones, electronic games or similar distractions shall be used or allowed during times of instruction.